c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 Through refactoring, a Monolith receives a second chance at life.
 To live on as a modular system adapted to fully integrate with today's fast-paced cloud automation tools and services.

 ### Challenges
+Not all Monoliths are able to be turned into Microservice based applications.
+Some even fail.
+There are multiple considerations to take before one proceeds to modernize a Monolith application.

+**Poor candidates**
+If a Monolith application is written in legacy code such as Cobol or Assembly, it might make more sense to just rebuild it from the ground up as a cloud-native application.

+A poorly designed legacy application should be re-designed and re-built from scratch using modern architectural patterns for microservices and even containers.

+Applications tightly coupled with data stores are also poor candidates for refactoring.